Dataproducts: Overview

 Legal battles with Tektronix and Apple over the solid ink patents drained resources and ended with Apple discontinuing their product and Tektronix paying royalties.
-Jack C. Davis, 47, a former Harris Corporation senior vice president, replaced Graham Tyson as chairman and chief executive in May, 1986.
+Jack C. Davis, 47, a former Harris Corporation senior vice president, replaced Graham Tyson as chairman and chief executive in May 1986.
 By 1989, net income had dropped from a high of $27.7 million to $3.8 million, and Dataproducts fought off takeover attempts by a consortium.
 Dataproducts was purchased by Hitachi in 1990.

 Dataproducts later used Fuji Xerox engines for their Typhoon series of laser printers.
 The LZR1560/1580 was OEMed as the Apple LaserWriter Pro 810 in 1993.
 In 1998, the LZR 5200 continuous feed laser printer was announced.

 The Dataproducts brand name was used until it was formed into Hitachi Koki Imaging Systems in 1999.

 Clover Technologies Group, LLC (Clover) of Ottawa, Illinois, acquired the North American and European compatible printing supplies divisions of Ricoh Printing Systems America, Inc. (RPSA), manufacturer of Dataproducts and other compatible supplies brands, effective February 1, 2005, as announced by CEO Jim Schiefelbein and President Jim Cerkleski.
 Bill Barclay, former executive vice president of the RPSA supplies division, was named president of the new Dataproducts USA, LLC division of Clover.
 Financing for the acquisition was provided by Bank One.

 World headquarters of Clover Technologies Group is in Ottawa, Illinois, along with its manufacturing and distribution facilities.
-Dataproducts division, with its western U.S. distribution center, is located in Simi Valley, California, with manufacturing in Mexicali, Mexico and in Porto, Portugal.
+The Dataproducts division, with its western U.S. distribution center, is located in Simi Valley, California, with manufacturing in Mexicali, Mexico and in Porto, Portugal.
 The three plants provide over 200,000 square feet of combined manufacturing capacity of printer, fax and copier consumables.

-There is a simple "memorial" Facebook page online; memories, contributions etc. are welcome on that page.
+There is a simple "memorial" Facebook page online; memories, contributions, etc., are welcome on that page.